 Criteria for consideration of studies

 To identify targeted studies, we created a PICOS framework (Population, Intervention, Comparison, Outcome, Studies) for the inclusion and exclusion.
-Table 1 summarizes the PICOS framework used.
+Table 1 summarises the PICOS framework used.
 The following inclusion and exclusion criteria were used in selecting studies.
 Studies that reported data on the use of the CNNs in liver cancers images (HCC or liver metastasis/other liver masses) were included.
 Full research papers of conferences and scientific meetings were also considered if they fulfil the research purpose.
 The search was limited to studies in the English language and conducted on humans.
 Studies on animals or animal models were not included.
 Reviews, editorials, commentaries, letters to the Editors, abstracts published in conference proceedings, were not included.

 Study selection

 Two researchers (the author and a research assistant) independently reviewed the titles and abstracts of all citations identified by the literature search.
 Relevant studies were retrieved and reviewed in detail.
-Any disagreement being discussed by the two evaluators.
-The full texts of potentially relevant articles were sought and the selection criteria were applied.
+Any disagreement was discussed by the two evaluators.
+The full texts of potentially relevant articles were sought, and the selection criteria were applied.
 Reviewers were not blinded to authors’ names or institutions.
 Studies were selected if they match the selection criteria.

 Data extraction

 Data were extracted independently by the two researchers using a predefined extraction form.
-The following data were abstracted in the form: (1) first author’s name; (2) year of publication; (3) objectives/research question; (4) method used; (5) liver cancer/liver masses investigated; (6) main results; (7) accuracy, sensitivity, specificity of method used; and (8) institute, university, city and country where the study was conducted.
-Details on reported statistical associations, comparison of the results obtained with those obtained by using other methods were also evaluated.
-The agreement between evaluators measured by the degree of inter-rater agreement using Cohen kappa coefficient was also carried out using SPSS software[30].
+The following data were abstracted in the form: (1) first author’s name; (2) year of publication; (3) objectives/research question; (4) method used; (5) liver cancer/liver masses investigated; (6) main results; (7) accuracy, sensitivity, and specificity of method used; and (8) institute, university, city, and country where the study was conducted.
+Details on reported statistical associations and comparison of the results obtained with those obtained by using other methods were also evaluated.
+The agreement between evaluators measured by the degree of inter-rater agreement using Cohen kappa coefficient was also carried out using SPSS software (Armonk, NY, United States)[30].

 RESULTS